Reporting from: Ha Noi, Vietnam

 It’s still true today.
 While there’s no street named after cheap Chinese toys, there is indeed a stretch that sells mostly that.
 Other streets sell jeans, while knock-off T-shirt sellers congregate down the block.

 While selling is done in the front room in these Hanoi tube houses, each house has a series of courtyards that go deep into each city block.
-It’s hard to imagine how deep these buildings really go considering how small they look from the front, but many have room after room where families live when they’re not up front conducting business.
+It’s hard to imagine how deep these buildings really go considering how small they look from the front, but many have room after room where families live when they’re not upfront conducting business.

 Between building high and building deep, the tube houses can be relatively spacious by Vietnam standards.
-While today’s economy has caused multiple families live together in the same tube house, the houses were originally built with a single family in mind.
+While today’s economy has caused multiple families to live together in the same tube house, the houses were originally built with a single family in mind.

 But just why are Hanoi’s tube houses so narrow?

-Like many oddities or inconveniences, one need look no further than the government.
+Like many oddities or inconveniences, one needs look no further than the government.
 For centuries, governments in Hanoi used a silly method of determining property taxes based on the width of the property from the street.

 The wider your home, the more you paid.
 Not surprisingly, people responded by building houses so narrow that two people can barely stand next to each other in some of them.